Christ the King Sunday

 For us and for our salvation he came down from heaven:

-by the power of the Holy Spirit he became incarnate from the Virgin Mary, and was made man.
+By the power of the Holy Spirit he became incarnate from the Virgin Mary,

 On the third day he rose again in accordance with the Scriptures;